globocom/tsuru-local-deploy/README.md

     tsuru local-deploy start -a local-deploy-test

-It should take a while because it's your first time...
+Now you can edit environment variables that your local unit should use.

-Then you can edit environment variables that your local unit should use.
+Then it should take a while because it's your first time...

 At the end your app should be started at *http://localhost:8888*